SecuritySynapse/security-summit-project-report/writing/report.md

 you achieved that goal.
 In addition to providing a numerical rating, please furnish a written justification for why you assigned that score.

-#### What is the final version of the abstract of your project?

-TODO: Write a brief one-paragraph abstract that overviews your long-term project and the expected outcomes.
-The content that you write here should be written and formatted like the abstract of a scientific paper published in an ACM or IEEE conference in the field of computer security.
-The one different between an abstract that you read in a published research paper and this abstract is that the one you are writing here will reference expected research results and a published paper will explain the results from a completed study.

 #### Please pick one source code segment from your final tool and explain it.